What are user accounts in Azure Active Directory?

 Guest users

-Your organization might need to work with an external partner.
+Your organization might need to work with external partners.
 To collaborate with your organization, these partners often need to have a certain level of access to specific resources.
 For this sort of situation, it's a good idea to use guest user accounts.
 You'll then make sure partners have the right level of access to do their work, without having a higher level of access than they need.

 Add user accounts